glimpse-project/glimpse/README.md

 Assuming you use `brew` to install third-party tools then the Glimpse build will first require:

-`brew install pkg-config libpng glfw3`
+`brew install pkg-config libpng glfw3 libfreenect`

 # Building for iOS